 Which Eyewear Stores Are the Best?

 Contact lenses present their own set of issues.
-You will want good advice on the type of lenses that will suit your pattern of use and your budget.
+You’ll want good advice on the type of lenses that will suit your pattern of use and your budget.
 And you’ll want proper follow-up when you get a new type of lens, to ensure that it presents no risk to your eyes’ health.

 If you don’t have a current prescription, you can get one from an optometrist or ophthalmologist.
 Opticians can’t perform eye exams, but many vision centers either are operated by optometrists, who can, or have an optometrist working in an affiliated office.
 (Massachusetts law prohibits optician firms from employing optometrists, but the optometrist may be located just one door away.)